Cristian Volpato

-Cristian Volpato (born 15 November 2003) is a professional footballer who plays as an attacking midfielder or winger for club Sassuolo.
-Born and raised in Australia, Volpato has represented Italy internationally at youth level since 2022.
+Cristian Volpato (born 15 November 2003) is an Australian professional football player who plays as an attacking midfielder or winger for club Sassuolo and the Australia national team.

-Early life
+Early life and education

-Volpato was born in Camperdown, an inner western suburb of Sydney in Australia.
-He attended the prestigious rugby school St Joseph's College Hunters Hill.
-Volpato is of Italian descent, both his parents are second generation Italians.
+Cristian Volpato was born on 15 November 2003 in Camperdown, New South Wales, a suburb of the Inner West in Sydney.
+He is of Italian descent from grandparents on both sides, Veneto on paternal and Campania on maternal.
+Both of his parents were born in Australia.
+Volpato attended the prestigious rugby school St Joseph's College, Hunters Hill.

 Club career

 Youth career

-Volpato first started playing football in Abbotsford, in Sydney suburbs, where he was a prolific goalscorer.

-This allowed him to take his first steps into professional football, at Andrea Icardi's AC Milan Soccer School, Sydney FC and the Western Sydney Wanderers academy.
+Volpato first started playing football in Abbotsford, a suburb of Sydney, where he was a prolific goalscorer.
+This allowed him to take his first steps into professional football at Andrea Icardi's AC Milan Soccer School, Sydney FC and the Western Sydney Wanderers academy.
 He soon earned a trial in the AS Roma Youth Sector through Fabrizio Piccareta.

-After a few months in Rome where he was able to demonstrate his attacking abilities, the young footballer signed a three-year contract with the club from the Italian capital in January 2020.
-A month later he also joined Francesco Totti's agency, while he had already taken the number 10 shirt with Roma's Youth.
+After a few months in Rome where Volpato showed his attacking abilities, he signed a three-year contract with the club from the Italian capital in January 2020.
+He also joined Francesco Totti's agency one month later despite having taken the number 10 shirt with Roma's Youth.

-A year later, Volpato signed his first professional contract with Roma, a new three-year deal tying him to the club until 2024.
-As the youth competitions due to the COVID-19 pandemic in Italy, he then became a regular with the under-18, scoring five goals during the 2020–21 season, soon earning a place in the under-19s squad.
+One year later, Volpato signed his first professional contract with Roma, a new three-year contract tying him to the club until 2024.
+As the youth competitions were cancelled due to the COVID-19 pandemic in Italy, he became a regular with the under-18, scoring five goals during the 2020–21 season before earning a place in the under-19 squad.

 Roma

-Volpato made his professional debut for Roma on 4 December 2021, aged 18, in a Serie A match lost 3–0 against Inter Milan.
+On 4 December 2021, Volpato made his professional debut for Roma at the age of 18 in a Serie A match lost 3–0 against Inter Milan.
 On 19 February 2022, Volpato scored his first Serie A goal in a match drawn 2–2 against Hellas Verona.

-In the following season, after making his debut in the UEFA Europa League with Roma, he made his first league appearance on 31 October 2022, coming on as a substitute for Nicolò Zaniolo at the 57th minute of the match against Hellas Verona.
-In the occasion, he scored a goal and assisted Stephan El Shaarawy for another one, thus helping Roma obtain a 3–1 win.
+After making his debut in the UEFA Europa League with Roma, Volpato made his first league appearance the following season on 31 October 2022, coming on as a substitute for Nicolò Zaniolo at the 57th minute of the match against Hellas Verona.
+On said occasion, he scored a goal and assisted Stephan El Shaarawy for another one, helping Roma obtain a 3–1 victory.

 Sassuolo

-After stalling for much of negotiation, on 29 June 2023, Volpato signed a contract to Sassuolo, after completing a €7.5 million transfer which included a 15% future resale fee.
-The transfer is the third-highest fee for an Australian player.
+After few days of negotiation, on 29 June 2023, Volpato signed a contract to Sassuolo, after completing a €7.5 million transfer which included a 15% future resale fee.
+The transfer is the third highest fee for an Australian player.

 Volpato scored his first goal for Sassuolo against Bologna on 3 February 2024.

 International career

-Despite being born in Australia, Volpato is a dual citizen of both Australia and Italy, Volpato is eligible to represent either Australia or Italy internationally.
+Volpato is a dual citizen of both Australia and Italy.
+He is eligible to represent either country at international level due to FIFA eligibility rules that state a soccer player can represent a nation if at least one parent or grandparent was born in a country other than their birthplace, and Volpato fulfills the criteria due to his grandparents being Italians.